-- Preview Email Newsletter

 University of Connecticut Assistant Clinical Professor of Surgery Warns Proposed Medicare Rate Threatens Access to Minimally Invasive Carpal Tunnel Surgery (10)

 WASHINGTON, Sept.
 12 -- University of Connecticut Assistant Clinical Professor of Surgery Jacob I. Jabbour submitted a public comment letter to the Centers for Medicare & Medicaid Services (CMS) expressing concerns about the proposed payment rate for a new minimally invasive carpal tunnel release procedure.
-The letter outlines how the suggested reimbursement, set for 2026, fails to adequately reflect the complexity and skill required for the operation, potentially compromising access to this inn more ST
+The letter outlines how the suggested reimbursement, set for 2026, fails to adequately reflect the complexity and skill required for the operation, potentially compromising access to this innovative treatment for millions of patients reliant more ST

 University of Missouri Board of Curators, University Physicians Urge CMS to Address Challenges in MIPS and APM Reporting (10)